ultrashea/taskpaper/README.md

 taskpaper
 =========

+*THE FUNCTION TO MOVE ALL DONE TASKS TO THE ARCHIVE PROJECT IS CURRENTLY HORRIBLY BROKEN -  DO NOT USE SAID FUNCTION*

 TaskPaper major mode for emacs.
 Based on major mode from https://github.com/jedthehumanoid/taskpaper.el

 Put taskpaper.el file somewhere (for instance in ~/emacs.d/taskpaper.el)